gcsescience.com 10 gcsescience.com

 Radioactivity

-When a radioactive nucleus emits an a-particle or a b-particle
+When a radioactive nucleus emits an alpha particle or

-may not be in their most stable form.
+may not be in their most stable arrangement.
+The protons and

 and in this process energy is emitted in the form of gamma rays.